Agriculture and Water Resources: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

-Together with the Australian Government contributions, matching funding from the Tasmanian and South Australian Governments, as well from industry, the total cost of the National Institute for Forest Innovation will be $12.0 million over five years.
+Together with the Australian Government contributions, confirmed matching funding from the Tasmanian and South Australian Governments, as well as possible matching from industry, totals $12.0 million over five years for new forestry research through the National Institute for Forest Innovation.
 This investment will help boost opportunities for jobs and growth in the forest products industry into the future.
-The National Institute for Forest Products Innovation will also provide additional research and development across Australia to investigate innovation in forest management, timber processing, wood fibre recovery, advanced manufacturing and the bio-economy.
+The National Institute for Forest Products Innovation will provide additional research and development across Australia to investigate innovation in forest management, timber processing, wood fibre recovery, advanced manufacturing and the bio-economy.

 Northern Australia Rice Industry

-The Australian Government is providing $4.0 million over four years from 2016–17 for investment in a research and development program to assist the development of the rice industry in northern Australia.
-The Rural Industries Research and Development Corporation is administering the program.
+The Australian Government is providing $4.0 million over four years from 2016-17 for investment in a research and development program to assist the development of the rice industry in northern Australia.
+The Rural Industries Research and Development Corporation (trading as AgriFutures) is administering the program.

 The Our North, Our Future: White Paper on Developing Northern Australia outlined the need for further investment in agricultural research and development in northern Australia to increase competitiveness and productivity, and meet export demand from growing Asian markets.
 The Northern Australia Rice Industry measure is delivering research and development that is tailored to growing conditions in northern Australia and is needed to help establish a productive and profitable northern rice industry.